laurentkempe/blog/source/_drafts/building-local-ai-agents-semantic-kernel-agent-with-functions-in-csharp-using-ollama.md

     Console.WriteLine(response.Content);
 }

-// 👇🏼 Define a time tool
+// 👇🏼 Define the time tool
 [Description("Get the current time for a city")] string GetCurrentTime(string city) =>
     $"It is {DateTime.Now.Hour}:{DateTime.Now.Minute} in {city}.";
 ```

-It is just a matter of adding a plugin to the Kernel and to configure the agent allowing the model to decide whether to call the function.
+In summary, this involves adding a plugin to the Kernel and configuring the agent to allow the model to decide whether to call the function.

-Again, very impressively simple.
-Note that they are multiple ways to define a plugin, and I chose the simplest one for this example.
+It's impressively simple.
+Note that there are multiple ways to define a plugin; here, the simplest approach is used.

 # Running the Agent